Hamburger

 Belgium

 Trade unions are prevalent.
 Approximately 50 percent of workers are affiliated with a trade union.
 Works councils must be established by social elections if the company has at least 100 employees.
-Committees for Prevention and Protection at Work must be established by social elections if the company has at least 50 employees.
+Committees for Prevention and Protection at Work must be established by social elections (which take place every 4 years, whereby the most recent ones are the May 2024 social elections) if the company has at least 50 employees.
 The requirements for establishing a trade union delegation are determined at sectorial level.

 Industry-level collective bargaining agreements, concluded within the joint committees (ie, permanent bodies on the industry level in which an equal number of employers' federations and trade unions are represented and that have as their main task concluding industrywide collective bargaining agreements and mediating in social conflicts) are common.